My First Novel…

 Set in the 1940-50’s, Delbert and Sylvia grew up in a far different environment than what we have had to deal with from the 1960’s on.
 Life was simpler, less complicated if not less stressful.
 Yet, as the story shows, not less traumatic nor less prone to life changing events.

 A return visit to Salt Spring Island …

-A while back, we returned to the island for an old-timers reunion, meaning people from Delbert’s era.
+Some time ago, we returned to the island for an old-timers reunion, meaning people from Delbert’s era.
 Starting at Royston, across the bay from Comox, we drove down Vancouver Island to catch the ferry to Salt Spring.
 From Nanaimo south we were on the route Sylvia took and on Salt Spring most of the things Delbert and Sylvia knew remain relatively unchanged.
 At times I found myself viewing it through their eyes as if they really existed.
 One thing has changed, the road to Ranbow Beach now takes a circuitous route to another beach further south.
 Something that will never change, Mount Maxwell cannot be viewed without thinking of Delbert and Sylvia.

 Akin, you ass.
 Read this book for a taste of rape reality.
 I am amazed when people adopt ludicrous beliefs and then espouse them with a straight face and apparent conviction, usually invoking some religous overtone.
-Do people like Akin ever stop to consider the tragic impact they are having on rape victims everywhere?
+Do people like Akin ever stop to consider the tragic impact they have on rape victims everywhere?
 Rape is the original cause of post traumatic stress and the thought that any form of rape might be considered legitimate must be an abhorrent trigger for all victims.

 Setting The Song To Music …

 My nephew Dan Graham, a very gifted musician, composed music for the song lyrics in Two Loves Lost.
 He freely admits singing is not his strong suit.
 Since he’s apparently too busy with gigs to add additional instrumental touches, here’s what he came up with.